holly with red berries

 • Fire blight damage on apples and pears should be pruned out during the coldest periods in December or January.
 This will lessen the chance of spreading the bacterial infection.

-• Cover strawberry plants with a piece of row cover to help prevent winter injury and promote early growth in the spring.
+• Cover strawberry plants with a row cover to help prevent winter injury and promote early growth in the spring.

 • Seed catalogs are beginning to arrive in the mail.
 How do you narrow the choices down to make the selection easier?
 For help, refer to How to Choose a Seed Catalog?